 Though tax-loss harvesting is complicated, it can have a significant impact on your portfolio’s returns.
 It means you can leave more money in your portfolio instead of paying it to the IRS.

-According to robo-advisory firm Wealthfront, its clients saw benefits of 3.12% to 6.24% of portfolio values from the firm’s tax-loss harvesting services during 2018.
+According to robo-advisory firm Wealthfront, its clients saw benefits of 3.12% to 6.24% of portfolio values from tax savings provided by its tax-loss harvesting services during 2018.
 Even such seemingly small percentages could be a difference of tens of thousands of dollars for portfolios with more than $200,000 in them.

 Leveraging Robo-Advisory Firms for Tax-Loss Harvesting